puppetlabs/servicenow_tasks/README.md

 * delete_record - Delete a ServiceNow record
 * create_ci     - Create a ServiceNow Configuration Item from Puppet facts

+There is one additional plan that queries PDB for some basic facts for a given node and then calls the create_ci task.

+* create_ci_with_query - Create a ServiceNow Configuration Item from a PDB query

-These tasks have been tested with an Orlando developer instance.
+These tasks/plans have been tested with an Orlando developer instance.

 ## Setup